kemanedonfack/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we specify a policy document that allows the listed actions on all S3 resources (`Resource = "*"`) to enable read and write access.
+In this resource, we specify a policy document that allows the listed actions on all S3 resources `Resource = "*"` to enable read and write access.
 This policy includes permissions for `GetObject` to read objects and `PutObject` to upload objects, as well as more generalized `Get*` and `List*` actions for various S3 operations.

 ### Step 2: Creating IAM Role for EC2 Instances

-Next, we create the IAM role that will be associated with the EC2 instances:
+Next, we create the IAM role that will be associated with the EC2 instances

 ```terraform
 resource "aws_iam_role" "ec2_wordpress_role" {